How To Hunt Whitetail Deer Using the onX Hunt App: Part 1

 Food Plots

-When planning a food plot for hunting, ensure your plot is not going to be visible from any public roads—don’t invite the competition.
-Look for areas of safety, ideally with direct routes of travel to and from the whitetails’ bedding areas.
+When planning a food plot for hunting, ensure your plot isn’t going to be visible from any public roads—don’t invite the competition.
+Look for areas of safety, ideally with direct travel routes to and from the whitetails’ bedding areas.
 Before planting your plot consider picking out trees you could hunt from, intercepting deer on their way in or out of the area (as well as on the plot), bearing in mind predominant wind direction.

 Wondering how much seed to buy?
 Use onX’s Shape Tool to determine the acreage of your plot.
-(And be aware that many seed manufacturers bend the truth of how much seed is in each bag—take a look at this article.)
+And, be aware that many seed manufacturers bend the truth of how much seed is in each bag.
 It’s also worth considering the prospect of planting long-term food plots, such as a stand of apple, pear, plum, or persimmon trees.
 Though these will take years to develop once planted, there’s not much work involved other than ensuring the survival of the saplings, and the trees will provide food for years to come.

 As you can see with this potential plot, it is a small (.56 acres if you query the shape) well-protected food plot more than a quarter mile from the nearest road with elevation to block the view.
 It’s also within a tenth of a mile of two well-used bedding areas, making it an ideal food source with both cover and proximity to bedding.